 Riddle, who since the date of his interview with Madam Smith apparently has committed a great many murders — enough to stock a good-sized underground lake with Inferi, anyway; to the point that if any mere murder would split one’s soul, Tom’s lack of any capacity for remorse, would ensure that his soul would probably be no more than a bundle of shreds and tatters — is nevertheless still stated by Albus Dumbledore to have reserved the creation of his Horcruxes for “significant” deaths.

-Riddle certainly does appear to have, for many years, been holding back on the creation the last of of his projected set of six Horcruxes for a publicly recognizably significant murder.
+Riddle certainly does appear to have, for many years, been holding back on the creation the last of his projected set of six Horcruxes, reserving it for a publicly recognizable significant murder.
 But there is no reason to suppose that the five deaths that created the others were any more “significant” than that the Diary was an object of historical significance and grandeur.

 • • • •